Anamorphosee/stacktrace-decoroutinator/README.md

 ### JVM

-To enable Stacktrace-decoroutinator for JVM you should add dependency `stacktrace-decoroutinator-jvm` and call method `DecoroutinatorRuntime.load()`.
+To enable Stacktrace-decoroutinator for JVM you should add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.1.0` and call method `DecoroutinatorRuntime.load()`.

 Usage example:
 ```kotlin